sontek/sontek_net/sontek-frontend/posts/2023/github_skip_required_checks.md

 ```

 Although the path filtering feature of github works, I do not recommend using
-it because it has some critical issues that I'll talk about below!
+it because it has some critical issues that I will talk about below!

 # Branch Protection / Required Checks
 Path Filtering has one major flaw which is that it skips the run of the job